issmirnov/zap/README.md

 ZAP is a simple go app that sends 302 redirects.
 It's insanely fast, maxing out at over 150k qps.
 It helps people be more efficient by providing simple shortcuts for common pages.

+It can help save keystores on any level of the URL.
+In the example above, the user types `gh/z` and zap expands `gh` into `github.com` and `z` into `issmirnov/zap`.
+There is no limit to how deep you can go.
+Zap can be useful for shortening common paths.
+If your or your company has many projects at `company.com/long/and/annoying/path/name_here` zap can turn this into `c/name_here`, or `c/p/name_here` - it's all in your hands.

+Zap runs as an HTTP service, and can live on the standard web ports or behind a proxy.
+It features hot reloading of the config, super low memory footprint and amazing durability under heavy loads.

 ## Installation

 ### Ansible